 Enoshima Station is adjacent to Shōnan-Enoshima Station, the southern terminus of the Shōnan Monorail.

 Although it was the peak of the summer tourism season, Kamakura still goes to sleep fairly early in the evening.
 After 7:00, the headlights and clacking wheels of the Enoden, along with the red lamps and chimes at fumikiri, are often the only things punctuating the quiet and moonlit neighborhoods, an atmosphere captured wonderfully in the first episode of Hanayamata.

 This 450 meter section between Enoshima and Koshigoe station is the only segment where Enoden runs on tracks in the street.

 The Type 300 isn’t the oldest of the currently operating train types, but is often invoked as the classic image of the Enoden.
 It’s also part of the collection of images used to convey the breezy, homey, comfortable feel of the seaside town.

 I often joke with my daughter that I’m doing “cartoon work” when I’m taking notes during anime and putting together my weekly posts.
-While she isn’t old enough to understand things like how media portrayal influences perception of public transit, she definitely figured out that the green train Hana and Naru ride actually existed, and it was by her request that we make the day trip to Kamakura so that we could ride it.
+While she isn’t old enough to understand things like how media portrayal influences perception of public transit, she definitely figured out that the green train Hana and Naru ride actually existed, and it was by her request that we make the pilgrimage to Kamakura so that we could ride it.

 In Beijing, where we live, we are constantly bombarded by an emphasis on private car ownership as a status symbol.
 My hope as a transit advocate and parent is that I can encourage her to cultivate a fondness for public transit in spite of that.
 It’s easier to do that when transit operators take extra steps to reinforce the message that they are not just practical, but enjoyable and (occasionally) hip too.
 Enoden shows us one way it can be done.